 Center for the Study of Social Policy.
 (2018).
-Strengthening Families: A Protective Factors Framework.
-Retrieved from https://cssp.org/our-work/projects/protective-factors-framework/
+Strengthening Families: A Protective Factors Framework. https://cssp.org/our-work/projects/protective-factors-framework/

 Chamberlain, H., Stander, V., & Merrill, L. L. (2001).
 Research on child abuse in the U.S. armed forces.
 Naval Health Research Center.

 Child Welfare Information Gateway.
 (2013).
-Preventing Child Abuse and Neglect Factsheet.
-Retrieved from https://www.childwelfare.gov/pubpdfs/preventingcan.pdf
+Preventing Child Abuse and Neglect Factsheet. https://www.childwelfare.gov/pubpdfs/preventingcan.pdf

-Friends National Resource Center for Community-Based Child Abuse Prevention Retrieved from http://friendsnrc.org/
+Friends National Resource Center for Community-Based Child Abuse Prevention http://friendsnrc.org/

 Harper Browne, C. (2014).
 The Strengthening Families Approach and Protective Factors Framework: Branching out and reaching deeper.
-Washington, D.C.: Center for the Study of Social Policy.
-Retrieved from https://cssp.org/wp-content/uploads/2018/11/Branching-Out-and-Reaching-Deeper.pdf
+Washington, D.C.: Center for the Study of Social Policy. https://cssp.org/wp-content/uploads/2018/11/Branching-Out-and-Reaching-Deeper.pdf